yawnoc/phd-thesis/README.md

 ## Compile

+**WARNING.**
+Images of wet signatures are loaded from the external directory `../phd-thesis-signatures`.
+Always check that these image files are not malicious etc. before compiling.
+If a signature image file does not exist, it will be omitted.

 Run `./compile` to compile from scratch.
 This calls `./clean` (which removes ignored files) and `./version` (which generates the Git version information)